 - Marketing campaigns

-Planning projects realizations, resources, budget, and milestones should take into account phases that may go beyond predicted time frames such as testing, validating, defects repairing, and acceptances.
-These considerations are valid for both program and project management activities, and both program and project management roles may need to plan buffer time between different phases and milestones.
+The planning of project realizations, resources, budget, and milestones should take into account phases that may go beyond predicted time frames such as testing, validating, defects repairing, and acceptances.
+These considerations are valid for both program and project management activities, and as a result, buffer time may be needed between different phases and milestones.

-The communication process is critical during the entire planning of the program and its realization.
+The communication process is critical during the entire program planning and its realization.